shilpagarg/pstools/README.md

 2. The UL nanopore data is not used.
 3. Need to be tested on trio-hifiasm graph

-Remember that pstools is under active development.
+# Note that pstools is under active development.
 For any issues or suggestions, please create an issue or a pull request.